Australia says journalist arrested in China after months-long detention

 Tensions between Australia and China have been high for the past year, after Canberra called for an international investigation into the source of the coronavirus pandemic and Beijing responded with trade reprisals.

+As well as contact with her children, her family requested Cheng be given access to reading material to safeguard her mental health.

+Payne said officials had visited Cheng six times during her detention, most recently at the end of January.

-Australia’s former ambassador to China, Geoff Raby, said Cheng’s case “would seem to go beyond issues in the bilateral relationship”.
+Australia’s former ambassador to China, Geoff Raby, said Cheng’s case “would seem to go beyond issues in the bilateral relationship” between the two countries.

 “Support for Lei is, however, made much more difficult in the absence of high-level contact between the governments,” Raby told Reuters.